python/mypy/CONTRIBUTING.md

   generally go to a full "minor" release, like 0.x.0.
 * **Future** has other things we don't currently plan to get to anytime soon -- akin to "backlog" in some systems.
-* **Questions** is for things that aren't yet clearly a thing to actually change but rather a user asking a question -- we use the issue tracker as the preferred venue for such questions.
+* **Questions** is for issue threads where a user is asking a question but it isn't yet clear that it represents something to actually change.
+We use the issue tracker as the preferred venue for such questions, even when they aren't literally issues, to keep down the number of distinct discussion venues anyone needs to track.
 These might move to a different milestone if after discussion a bug or feature request emerges.
 * Issues **without a milestone** haven't been triaged.
 We aim to